kyverno/website/content/en/policies/pod-security/restricted/require-non-root-groups/require-non-root-groups.md

 ---
+type: "docs"
-title: "Require Non Root Groups"
+title: Require Non Root Groups
-category: Pod Security Standards (Restricted)
-policyType: "validate"
+linkTitle: Require Non Root Groups
+weight: 36
 description: >
     Containers should be forbidden from running with a root primary or supplementary GID.
 ---